jobsta/reportbro-designer/README.md

 ### Running demos from local filesystem with Firefox

-Because of Firefox's strict origin policy the icon fonts cannot be loaded (from ../dist/iconfonts) with default settings.
+Due to Firefox's strict origin policy the icon fonts cannot be loaded (from ../dist/iconfonts) with default settings.
 Go to `about:config` and make sure `security.fileuri.strict_origin_policy` is set to false.